Magnus Carlsen: 2005

-In the Smartfish Chess Masters event at the Drammen International Chess Festival 2004–05, Carlsen defeated Alexei Shirov, then ranked in the world, as well as the co-winner of the tournament.
-In the semi-finals of the Ciudad de León rapid chess tournament in June, Carlsen played a four-game match against Viswanathan Anand, who was ranked in the world at the time and had won the 2003 World Rapid Chess Championship.
-Anand won 3–1.
+In January, Carlsen scored 7/13 (+3–2=8) in the B group at Corus 2005 at Wijk aan Zee.
+In the Smartfish Chess Masters event at the Drammen International Chess Festival 2004–05, Carlsen defeated World No. 10 and eventual co-winner Alexei Shirov.
+In the semi-finals of the Ciudad de León rapid chess tournament in June, Carlsen played a four-game match against reigning World Rapid Champion and World No. 2 Viswanathan Anand, losing 3–1.

 In the Norwegian Chess Championship, Carlsen again finished in shared first place, this time with his mentor Simen Agdestein.
 A playoff between them was played between 7 and 10 November.
-This time, Carlsen had the better tiebreaks, but the rule giving the title to the player with better tiebreak scores in the event of a 1–1 tie had been revoked.
-The match was closely fought—Agdestein won the first game, Carlsen the second—so it went into a series of two-game rapid matches until there was a winner.
+This time, the rule giving the title to the player with better tiebreak scores in the event of a 1–1 tie had been revoked.
+Agdestein won the first game, and Carlsen struck back in the second, so it went into a series of two-game rapid matches.
 Carlsen won the first rapid game, Agdestein the second.
-Then followed three draws until Agdestein won the championship title with a victory in the sixth rapid game.
+Then followed three draws until Agdestein won the title with a victory in the sixth rapid game.

 In October, Carlsen took first place at the Arnold Eikrem Memorial in Gausdal with a score of 8/9 and a of 2792.